Kimberly Ovitz: Personal life

-Ovitz is the daughter of Hollywood mogul Michael Ovitz.
-Her brother is Chris Ovitz, co-founder of failed video sharing app Viddy.
+Ovitz is the daughter of Hollywood mogul Michael Ovitz and actress Judy (née Reich) Ovitz.
+Her brother is Chris Ovitz, co-founder of Viddy, WorkPop, and OKPlay.

 She is active philanthropically in animal welfare for the American Society for the Prevention of Cruelty to Animals (ASPCA) and the Humane Society of the United States.
 She co-chaired the 2013 HSUS ‘To the Rescue’ gala with Georgina Bloomberg and Amanda Hearst.